Mayadev3/Mayadev3/README.md

      I am a Full Stack Developer from Germany living in Barcelona ⛄

-     💜 I love building applications with clean-cut & elegant code 👩🏻‍🎓 Full-stack graduate from CodeOp, Barcelona
+     💜 I love building applications with clean-cut & elegant code 👩🏻‍🎓 Full-Stack Developer from CodeOp, Barcelona
      👜 Studied Front-End development at Shecodes & advancing with professionals on Udemy and other fantastic platforms 👩🏻‍🎤 Hobbies: Reading Science-Fiction books, learning tech languages, Quantum-Mechanics & AI